 Pasture seed sowing rate (mixed): 15-25kg/ha

-Feast II tetraploid seed is heavier than diploid seed, so ideally should be sown at a 40% higher rate than that of diploid cultivars.
-Sow between 15-35kg/ha using Ultrastrike® film coat seed treatment.
+Sow between 15-35kg/ha using Ultrastrike® seed treatment.
 Sow as early as possible to maximise winter feed in the first year and monitor fertility levels to optimise production.

 For pasture seed sowing rates specific to your farming needs, contact your local DLF Seeds Sales Agronomist here